DMCA Policy

 Once we receive your notice, here's our process:

-Documentation
+Confirmation and Documentation

 Counter-Notifications: If You Think We Made a Mistake